Potato Stew

 Potato stew ingredients

-Potatoes: for a stress-free stew any kind of potato works, and this is that type of recipe.
-I used Maris Piper, very popular here in the UK, but Russets works well too.
+Potatoes: For a stress-free stew, you can use any kind of potatoes you have in your pantry.
+I used Maris Piper, very popular here in the UK, but Russets work well too.

-Vegetables: I used the most convenient and less perishable vegetables you can find if your fridge during weeknights.
-Carrots, celery, onions and frozen peas are great to keep on hand and to add nutrients to the most basic meal.
+Carrots, celery, onions, frozen peas: These are the most convenient, least perishable vegetables you can find in your fridge on weeknights.
+They are great to keep on hand and to add nutrients to the most basic meal.
+Carrot and celery are simply chopped here, not diced as required in a classic soffritto recipe.

-Herbs: I used dried herbs for convenience, but you can use a sprig of fresh rosemary, or fresh thyme, bay leaves, and you can garnish the final dish with chopped, fresh parsley.
-I don’t recommend ditching Italian seasoning though, its aromatic flavor works very well with the potatoes.
+Herbs: I used dried herbs for convenience, but you can use a sprig of fresh rosemary or fresh thyme, and garnish the final dish with chopped fresh parsley.
+You can substitute the Italian herb seasoning with oregano if you wish.

-Broth: low-sodium vegetable broth, or alternatively hot water, work with the amount of salt stated in the recipe.
-You’re also welcome to use your favorite vegetable or chicken broth, but in this case add the salt only at the end and according to your taste.
+Broth + seasoning: Low-sodium vegetable broth, or alternatively, hot water, works with the amount of salt stated in the recipe.
+You’re also welcome to use your favorite vegetable or chicken broth, but in this case, add the salt only at the end, to taste.

-Close-up of a white bowl full of potato stew with peas, crusty bread in the background.
+Close-up of a black bowl full of potato stew with peas and carrots.

 Potato stew variations

-This filling potato stew makes a healthy family meal, and it’s also flexible and allows you to play around with the ingredients you have on hand:
+This filling potato stew makes a healthy and cozy family meal, and it’s also flexible and allows you to play around with the ingredients you have on hand:

-• Add leafy greens: try to add fresh spinach or baby kale in the last minute of the cooking time.
+• Add leafy greens: Try adding fresh spinach or baby kale at the last minute of cooking.

-• Add more plant-based protein: chickpeas, cannellini beans, and brown or green lentils make this potato stew heartier, full of texture and protein (see notes).
+• Add more plant-based protein: chickpeas, cannellini beans, and brown or green lentils make this potato stew heartier and higher in protein (see notes).

-Note: if you swap the ingredients or add more pulses, make sure to adjust the quantitities of broth and salt accordingly until you reach the desired consistency and seasoning.
+PRO TIP: If you swap ingredients or add pulses, adjust the broth and salt quantities accordingly until you reach the desired consistency and seasoning.

 More delicious potato recipes

-If you’re looking how to use up the humble, budget-friendly potatoes, I’ve got you covered with these easy, delicious recipes:
+If you’re looking for how to use up the budget-friendly potatoes, I’ve got you covered with these delicious recipes:

-Top view of a white bowl full of potato stew with veggies.
+Close-up of a bowl full of easy potato stew with peas, crusty bread in the background

 Print Recipe